The Law Offices Of Diane Anderson

 For many people, the word bankruptcy conjures up negative feelings.
-But El Dorado County bankruptcy attorney Diane Anderson knows that bankruptcy is nothing more than way to get a fresh financial start.
+But bankruptcy attorney Diane Anderson knows that bankruptcy is nothing more than a way to get a fresh financial start.
 If you are in debt and have no reasonable means to pay it off, we can inform you of your options and guide you through the bankruptcy process.

 Why File Bankruptcy?

 People get in over their head financially for many reasons: divorce, medical debt, loss of employment, cut in hours or pay, business failure, foreclosures and short sales.
 Most people would avoid bankruptcy if they could, but like many things in life, sometimes bankruptcy is just unavoidable.
-That’s why you need an El Dorado County bankruptcy attorney who has your best interests in mind and will work to get you on the road to recovery.
+That’s why you need a bankruptcy attorney who has your best interests in mind and will work to get you on the road to recovery.

 At the Law Offices of Diane Anderson, our goal is to make the process go as smoothly as possible.
-We have over 10 years’ experience as well as a combined 34 years of a mentor's’ experience in protecting consumer and small business owners.
+We have over 15 years’ experience as well as a combined 40 years of a mentor’s experience in protecting consumer and small business owners.
 Together, we can work with you to:

 - Discharge your debts

 - Stop repossession of your car or other property

 - Stop wage garnishment

 Bankruptcy attorney Diane Anderson will examine your case and develop a strategy for you to recover your financial situation.
 She has experience in handling Chapter 7 bankruptcy and Chapter 13 bankruptcy cases throughout Northern California.
 Diane is dedicated to helping her clients resolve their financial problems both in court and after filing.
 She will also give you the individual attention, respect, understanding and assistance you both need and deserve.